olichen/nanophotometer_sph/README.md

 # Nanophotometer SPH

-> Initiates a socket.io connection to an Implen Nanophotometer, parses sample data, and updates the Eton database
+> Initiates a socket.io connection to an Implen Nanophotometer, parses sample data, calculates SPH, and updates the Eton database

 ---